vlkv/chocofly/README.md

 The Chocofly is an ergonomic keyboard with 4x6 column staggered keys, 4 thumb keys and 2 additional inner keys for the index finger (60 keys total) plus one rotary encoder.
 The main idea of the Chocofly is to be thin and suitable for "sonshi"-style usage (putting it ontop the laptop keyboard).
-It is also pretty minimalistic - no LEDs, OLEDs and in my build it even has no case.
+It is also pretty minimalistic - no LEDs/OLEDs/labels on keycaps/wires... and in my build it even has no case.
 It's just a pcb with switches on top of it and small silicone legs on the bottom.
 And this setup works pefectly!
 Well, for me at least.

 Some features:
-- Kailh Choc switches support (both hotswap and non-hotswap - in one PCB)
+- Kailh Choc V1 switches support (both hotswap and non-hotswap - in one PCB).
 - Not very common 19x18mm switch spacing, which gives even gaps between the switches horizontally and vertically, but keeping the overal size similar to layouts with Cherry MX spacing.
-- Non-agressive in general (almost Corne-like) column stagger with just a little bit of a "pinky stagger" for the 5th and 6th columns.
+- Non-agressive column stagger with just a little bit fan-angled 5th and 6th columns.
+- Fancy-shmancy "flying" design.

 ![The Chocofly keyboard v1](/images/chocofly_v1-0.jpg) Chocofly v1.